Listen to the intro:

 And last but not least.

 I talk to a lot of people about insurance.
 It’s my job.
-For a lot of them, it comes down to price.
-A simple comparison of policy a vs b or c or d.
+For many, it comes down to price—a simple comparison of policy a vs b or c or d.

 Let’s look at Jim again.
 He’s 40 and in decent health and wants to get €300,000 cover for the 25-year term of his mortgage.